 The functionality of MEE6 isn’t limited to moderation.
 It has a number of plugins designed to help you create an engaging server.
 This includes a ranking feature that tracks how active each user is with a leveling system and the ability to send automated, customized welcome messages.
 These messages can be sent in a specific channel in your discord or even as a direct message to the new member.

 The premium version of MEE6 offers even more.
 You can automatically assign new roles to users who reach certain levels or integrate multiple Twitch channels into your server with the premium features.
 You can also integrate a Twitter feed, or Youtube feeds into your Discord server with the premium version.

 A big advantage of MEE6 is its ease of use.
 You can customize most of the bot’s features directly from the online dashboard.
 If you don’t have a programmer on your team and need an easily customizable bot for moderation, MEE6 is probably your best option.

 YAGPDB stands for “yet another general-purpose discord bot.”
 And it delivers on its name.
 It offers similar moderation to MEE6, but it’s not as “out of the box” ready as MEE6 is.
-While MEE6 offers the features in any easy and ready to use point and click format, YAGPDB allows you to build your own rules and set them as you please.
-This is beneficial to those with programming experience who know exactly what they want out of a moderator bot but a little overwhelming for those who don’t really know what they are doing.
+While MEE6 offers the features in an easy and ready-to-use point and click format, YAGPDB allows you to build your own rules and set them as you please.
+This is beneficial to those with programming experience who know exactly what they want out of a moderator bot but a little overwhelming for those who don’t know a lot about bot programming.

 A cool feature of YAGDB over MEE6 is that it offers enhanced integrations with Reddit and Youtube for free.
 This might be an important feature to have if you are a Youtube content creator utilizing your Discord server to connect with fans, and the only way to get it with MEE6 is to pay for it.